coderefinery/train-the-trainer/_episodes/02-teachingstyle.md

 # Carpentries approach to teaching

-Here we will give you a short overview of the Carpentries approach to teaching and highlight parts that are most important for teaching CodeRefinery lessons.
+Here we will give you a very short overview of the Carpentries approach to teaching and highlight parts that are most important for teaching CodeRefinery lessons.

 Most CodeRefinery instructors have completed the [Carpentry instructor training workshop](https://carpentries.github.io/instructor-training/), which